Jason S. Silverstein serves as General Counsel of Noble Markets, LLC.

 Ms. Shemie holds a B.C.L. and LL.
 B. from McGill University in Montreal, Canada.
 She is admitted to the New York State Bar and the Barreau du Québec.
 Ms. Shemie speaks Portuguese, Italian and French fluently.

-Locke McMurray’s practice focuses on derivatives, securitization and other financial products and spans the full spectrum of transactional, regulatory and dispute resolution matters.
-He is a founding member of Jones Day’s LIBOR transition task force and also currently advises numerous clients on the “qualified financial contract” (QFC) regulations and protocol.
+Locke McMurray's practice focuses on derivatives and other financial products and spans the full spectrum of transactional, regulatory, and dispute resolution matters.
+He is a founding member of Jones Day's IBOR/LIBOR (London Interbank Offered Rate) transition task force.

-Locke regularly counsels clients, including foreign and domestic financial institutions, financial market utilities (FMUs) and corporate clients, on ISDA and other documentation for swaps and other financial products, credit facility hedging and regulation of swaps, security-based swaps, futures and “commodity pools” under Dodd-Frank and the Commodity Exchange Act.
-He also advises clients on the regulatory and commercial law status of blockchain “tokens” and participated in a foundational study of public key infrastructure in the early 1990s.
+Locke regularly counsels clients, including foreign and domestic financial institutions and corporate clients, on ISDA and other documentation for swaps and other financial products, commercial law and regulation of derivatives under Dodd-Frank and the Commodity Exchange Act.

-Locke additionally analyzes financial transactions from a litigation perspective, particularly in relation to derivatives termination and valuation questions, the Uniform Commercial Code, fraudulent conveyances and the rights and obligations of various securitization deal participants, including investors, collateral managers, trustees and swap counterparties.
-He has vast experience in rendering legal opinions on a variety of bankruptcy, derivatives and secured transaction matters.
+Locke additionally analyzes financial transactions from a litigation perspective, particularly in relation to derivatives termination and valuation questions, the Uniform Commercial Code, fraudulent conveyances, rights of set-off against deposit accounts and the rights and obligations of various deal participants in securitized product and structured credit transactions.
+He has vast experience in rendering legal opinions on a variety of bankruptcy, derivatives, and secured transaction matters and on the efficacy of these are other credit mitigation techniques for capital adequacy purposes.

-Prior to Jones Day, Locke spent more than 15 years as in-house counsel at a variety of banks, where he held such roles as global head of legal for rates trading, fixed income and equity derivatives and securitization and head of derivatives legal at the Lehman Brothers Chapter 11 estates.
+Prior to Jones Day, Locke spent more than 15 years as in-house counsel at a variety of banks, where he held such roles as global head of legal fixed income and equity derivatives, regional head of legal for investment banking and sales and trading at a foreign bank and head of derivatives legal at the Lehman Brothers Chapter 11 estates.

 Rosario Chiarenza is an Executive Director and Head of Regulatory Reform Strategy in the Legal and Compliance Division where he focusses on planning and implementing regulatory change initiatives as well as overseeing the global swap dealer program.
 Previously, Mr. Chiarenza was a member of the Barclays’ legal department where he focused on Dodd Frank Title VII regulation and implementation across the investment bank franchise and counsel at ISDA where he covered US regulatory and policy matters both at the federal and state level.
 Mr. Chiarenza has also worked in the Structured Finance Practice Group at Weil, Gotshal & Manges LLP.